arpitbbhayani/articles/blogs/fsm.md

 Depending on the use-case the FSM could also have a function that answers the core problem statement, for example, does the given line matches the regular expression? or is the number divisible by 3?

-The FSM class for the regular expression `ab*c` could be modelled as,
+The FSM class for the regular expression `ab*c` could be modeled as

 ```py
 class FSM: